Dream Theater: Derek Sherinian's termination, addition of Jordan Rudess, and Metropolis Pt. 2: Scenes from a Memory (1999–2000)

 The album was mixed by David Bottrill, but only a few of his mixes made it on the final album.
 The bulk was remixed by Kevin Shirley, who had produced Falling into Infinity.
 The rest of the mixes can be heard in the band's official bootleg The Making of Scenes from a Memory.

 The subsequent Metropolis 2000 world tour was by far their largest to date, and took over a year to complete.
 The concerts reflected the theatrical aspect of the album, with the first half of each show comprising the entire Scenes From a Memory album accompanied by a film showing dramatized portions of the story projected onto a video screen behind the stage.
 For the last date of the North American leg, at the Roseland Ballroom in New York City, actors were hired to play characters in the story, and a gospel choir was enlisted to perform in some sections of the performance.
 The show was filmed and eventually released in early 2001 as the band's first DVD release, Metropolis 2000: Scenes from New York, which was certified Gold in the US on November 8, 2002.

 Since several songs from the second half of the four-hour show had to be cut from the DVD to save space, the band also released the full show on the live CD Live Scenes from New York.
 The original cover depicted one of Dream Theater's early logos (the Images and Words-era burning heart, modeled on the Sacred Heart of Christ) modified to show an apple (as in "Big Apple") instead of the heart, and the New York skyline, including the twin towers of the World Trade Center, in the flame above it.
-In an unfortunate coincidence, the album was released on the same date as the September 11 attacks.
-The album was quickly recalled by the band and was re-released with revised artwork later, although the few copies which were sold with the original artwork have since become rare collector's items.
+Coincidentally, the album was released on the same date as the September 11 attacks, leading to it being recalled and re-released with revised artwork later, although the few copies which were sold with the original artwork have become rare collector's items.